scipy-lectures/scientific-python-lectures/intro/summary-exercises/stats-interpolate.rst

 it gives a probability from a wind speed maxima.
 Finding the maximum wind speed occurring every 50 years requires the opposite approach, the result needs to be found from a defined probability.
-That is the quantile function role and the exercice goal will be to find it.
+That is the quantile function role and the exercise goal will be to find it.
 In the current model, it is supposed that the maximum wind speed occurring every 50 years is defined as the upper 2% quantile.

 By definition, the quantile function is the inverse of the cumulative distribution function.
 The latter describes the probability distribution of an annual maxima.
-In the exercice, the cumulative probability ``p_i`` for a given year ``i`` is defined as ``p_i = i/(N+1)`` with ``N = 21``, the number of measured years.
+In the exercise, the cumulative probability ``p_i`` for a given year ``i`` is defined as ``p_i = i/(N+1)`` with ``N = 21``, the number of measured years.
 Thus it will be possible to calculate the cumulative probability of every measured wind speed maxima.